patrickpr/trapdirector/docs/02-traps.md

 This part lists all objects that will be used in the display and rules as $<n>.

+As you selected a trap, the objects sent with the trap are automaticaly added in here

 ![add-from-trap-2](img/add-from-trap-2.jpg)

 * 1 : enter OID here to manually add bojects